Home

 Related image

-What is the Tau Not?
+What the Tau is NOT!

 The symbol of St. Francis “The Tau” is many things and it is NOT other things.
 First it is not a magic amulet.
 It is neither a fetish, nor a trinket.
 Nor is it a charm that is hung on a chain around someone’s neck to “bring good luck.”
+Remove the thought in your head that it is like a special rabbit’s foot you have in your possession.

 tau

-What is the Tau?
+OK, So Then What is the Tau?

-The Tau is a concrete sign of Christian devotion.
+The Tau is a durable sign of Christian devotion.
 It is a symbol representing the commitment of one’s life to following the poor and honoring the crucified Christ.
 It is a sign of the awareness of a Christian life that shields us from the evils that appear everywhere in the secular world.
 It is a sign willed by God to protect us, it is a divine privilege (Rev.9:4; Rev.7:1-4; Rev.14:1).
 From the Old Testament, it is the sign of the Lord’s redeeming power, the glory of the unblemished, of those who trust in Him, of those who see themselves as beloved children and who know that they are precious children in the eyes of God (Ez.9:6).

 The Tau is a symbol of the dignity of the children of God, for it is the Cross that held Christ.
 It is a sign that reminds people that Christ stressed that they must be strong in times of trial.
 It is a call for all believers to be ready to obey the Father, and docile in submission, as Jesus was docile before the will of God the Father.